Floating Away: Fibromyalgia

 While floatation therapy shows promise for fibromyalgia management, it's essential to approach it cautiously:

 Start Slow: Some individuals may find immediate relief, while others may need time to acclimate to the experience.
+It's important to listen to your body.

 Consistency: Like many therapies, the benefits of floatation therapy may be cumulative.
 Regular sessions may yield more significant and long-lasting improvements in fibromyalgia symptoms.